 At Brotman Law, we specialize in helping small businesses solve their tax problems and that includes guiding them through the appeals process.
 The appeals process is complex and needs an experienced hand to help you minimize your tax liability and knock back the penalties.

-This chapter will discuss the appeals process, how it works and what you can expect as an outcome.
+Let's discuss the appeals process, how it works and what you can expect as an outcome.

 Working Things Out With the Auditor